ruicliu/botframework-telephony/EnableTelephony.md

 # Telephony Channel
-Telephony Channel in Microsoft Bot Framework allows you to bind a Azure Communication Services' PSTN phone number with Microsoft Bot Framework bot.
+The Telephony channel in Microsoft Bot Framework allows you to bind an Azure Communication Services' PSTN phone number with a Microsoft Bot Framework bot.

-Telephony channel under the hood is built on Microsoft Speech Services to allow Speech to Text and Text to Speech capabilities crucial for enabling an audio interaction/conversation over phone lines.
+The Telephony channel under the hood is built on Microsoft Speech Services to allow Speech to Text and Text to Speech capabilities crucial for enabling an audio interaction/conversation over phone lines.

-Please follow these steps to enable a Telephony channel for your bot.
+Please follow these steps to enable the Telephony channel for your bot.

 ## Pre-requisites
 * [Step 1: Create a new bot](CreateBot.md).
 You can skip this step if you already have a working bot.
 * [Step 2: Get an Azure Communication Services Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource) and [acquire a phone number in it](https://docs.microsoft.com/azure/communication-services/quickstarts/telephony-sms/get-phone-number).
-* [Step 3: Create a Cognitive Services Resource](CreateCogSvcsResource.md).
-Please note that Telephony channel is currently supported in WestUS2 and EastUS.
+* [Step 3: Create an Azure Cognitive Services Resource](CreateCogSvcsResource.md).
+Please note that Telephony is currently supported in WestUS2 and EastUS regions.

 ## Enable web sockets
 You will need to make a small configuration change so that your bot can communicate with the Telephony channel using web sockets.
 Follow these steps to enable web sockets: